Kaydayo/BOOK-STORE-APP/README 2.md

 ]
 ```
 ## Test coverage
-- Make sure you write test to cover your application using supertest
+- Testing was covered using supertest

 ### Test
 - Test for a GET request